burhanuddinrampurawala/multiaccess/Readme.md

 - uses **docker** to create an environment
 - password is stored as an **hash**
 - based on **MVC**
-- response send various  security headers
+- response sends various  security headers
 - request won't work until you send a particular header `poweredup:true`

 ## Getting started: